hilmanski/onebitedev-hugo-old/content/posts/create-open-graph-image-generator-introducing-imaginlive.md

 ## Separating concerns

 To make this project maintainable, I need to make 4 separate repository, each have it's own job.
+Here is the link repository with explanation of it's job

-- Client App : this is where user will create their account and template
+- [Client App](https://github.com/hilmanski/imagin-web) : this is where user will create their account and template
-- Main API : The Client App will using this API to interact with our database for stuff like updating template and website's information
+- [Main API](https://github.com/hilmanski/imagin-API) : The Client App will using this API to interact with our database for stuff like updating template and website's information
-- Template :  Static file.
+- [Template](https://github.com/hilmanski/imagin-template) :  Static file.
 I keep it clean to easily modify our template (image)
-- Screenshot API : When user get the "API Code", they will access our screenshot API to generate an image
+- [Screenshot API](https://github.com/hilmanski/imagin-screenshot) : When user get the "API Code", they will access our screenshot API to generate an image

 ## Authentication